- Millennials make up a large part of the workforce and have a desire for more flexibility within the workplace.

 Employee retention is a concern for every business, but you can't approach it the same way for each generation – what works for baby boomers and Gen Xers might not work for millennials.
 And with so many millennials in the workplace, it's important to understand their wants and needs as your workers.

-We outlined four ways to do just that.
+We outlined nine ways to do just that.

 Flexibility is a common expectation for workers today, especially among millennials.
 Much more work can be done remotely than it could just a few years ago, and it's crucial that employers adapt to these adjustments.